The objective of this tutorial is to provide an overview of LIEF’s API for parsing and manipulating formats.

 header.machine_type = lief.ELF.ARCH.AARCH64

-and then commit these changes into a new ELF binary:
+Then, write these changes to a new ELF binary:

 binary.write("ls.modified")